VOW-07/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files starting with dot
+Displays current directory contents, long format,with user and group IDs displayed numerically and hidden files starting with dots